qiuyue1993/Notes/CVPR2020/Reading list.md

 - Weakly Supervised Visual Semantic Parsing

+Previous problems: Existing SGG methods require millions of manually annotated bounding boxes for training, and are computationally inefficient, as they exhaustively process all pairs of object proposals to detect predicates.

+Abstract: Proposing a generalized formulation of SGG, namely Visual Semantic Parsing, which disentangles entity and predicate recognition, and enables sub-quadratic performance.
+Then we propose the Visual Semantic Parsing Network, VSPNET, based on a dynamic, attention-based, bipartite message passing framework that jointly infers graph nodes and edges through an iterative process.
+Additionally, we propose the first graphbased weakly supervised learning framework, based on a novel graph alignment algorithm, which enables training without bounding box annotations.

 - Learning 3D Semantic Scene Graphs From 3D Indoor Reconstructions

 Abstract:  We leverage inference on scene graphs as a way to carry out 3D scene understanding, mapping objects and their relationships.